modin-project/modin/docs/supported_apis/older_pandas_compat.rst

 * ``.agg(int-value)`` produces TypeError in older pandas but Modin raises AssertionError
 * ``Series.reset_index(drop=True)`` does not ignore ``name`` in older pandas while Modin ignores it
 * ``.sort_index(ascending=None)`` does not raise ValueError in older pandas while Modin raises it

+Please keep in mind that there are probably more issues which are not yet uncovered!

 .. _`pandas-dev#10261`: https://github.com/pandas-dev/pandas/issues/10261